Grade 10

 - Class participation

-Our ESL Program
+Our ELA Program

 Our program aims to help students who are not used to learning in English.
-The ESL teachers provide courses that help students to refine their academic English language skills, using materials from the mainstream classes to further support proficiency and understanding.
+The ELA teachers provide courses that help students to refine their academic English language skills, using materials from the mainstream classes to further support proficiency and understanding.
 We focus on developing all four language skills (listening, speaking, reading and writing), but our main aim is to help students to read and write a range of academic texts such as narratives, recounts, procedures, explanations, research reports and literary essays.

 Assessment: